RainbowKiwiFOX/ShareControl/README.md

 #The current version of plugin.
 Version: there will be a version

+#Choose language, files of languages are in directory "languages", enter here the name of the file
+Language: en

 #Database.
 SQLite or MySQL or YAML
 Database: sqlite
 #Save interval of database.